modio/modio-docs/public/en-us/features/moderation/reporting.md

 ![Pending approval tab](img/pending-approval.png)

-### Approving Per-Platform Files
+### Approving platform files

-If you have enabled [per-platform moderation](/moderation/manual-curation#per-platform-moderation), an additional tab **Pending files** will appear.
-If Per-Platform Moderation is enabled, all UGC with files ready for approval for the supported platforms will appear here.
+If you have enabled [per-platform moderation](/moderation/manual-curation#platform-curation), an additional tab **Pending files** will appear.
+If per-platform moderation is enabled, all UGC with files ready for approval for the supported platforms will appear here.
 From this tab you can **Review Files** for approval, which will release the file onto the approved platform(s).

 ![Pending files](img/pending-files.png)